Breadcrumb

 Topic Contents

-Topic Overview
+Overview

-Resilience is an "inner strength" that helps you bounce back after stressful situations.
+Resilience is an inner strength that helps you bounce back after stressful situations.
 When you are resilient, you may recover more quickly from setbacks or difficult changes, including illness.

-Being resilient doesn't mean that you find it easy to deal with difficult or stressful situations or that you won't feel angry, sad, or worried during tough times.
-But it does mean that you won't feel so overwhelmed.
+People who are resilient often work to have a positive outlook on life.
+Having a positive outlook on life may help you handle pain or stress better than someone who is less hopeful.
+You may still feel angry, sad, or worried during tough times.
+But you won't feel so overwhelmed.
 You'll be less likely to give up and more likely to cope with stressful situations in healthy ways.

-People who are resilient often work to have a positive outlook on life.
-It may take gradual, small changes in your outlook on life and careful self-evaluation.
+Building resilience may take gradual, small changes in your outlook on life and careful self-evaluation.
 You may be able to begin this shift on your own.
 A counsellor or therapist can also help you.

-Here are some tips to get started:
+Here are some tips for building resilience.

 - Accept that things change.